Running Schema Registry in Production¶

 - Make above outlined config changes on that node and also ensure

-master.eligibilityis set to false in all the nodes
+leader.eligibilityis set to false in all the nodes

 - Do a rolling bounce of all the nodes.

-master.eligibilityto true on the nodes that can be primary eligible and bounce them
+leader.eligibilityto true on the nodes that can be primary eligible and bounce them

 If you want to keep things simple, you can take a temporary downtime for Schema Registry and do the migration.
 To do so, simply shutdown all the nodes and start them again with the new configs.